 COMPLIANCE WITH 41-2, F.A.C.
 Compliance with 41-2.006(1), Minimum Insurance Compliance "ensure compliance with the minimum liability insurance requirement of \$100,000 per person and \$200,000 per incident" WHAT ARE THE MINIMUM LIABILITY INSURANCE REQUIREMENTS?
 WHAT ARE THE MINIMUM LIABILITY INSURANCE REQUIREMENTS IN THE OPERATOR AND COORDINATION CONTRACTS?
 HOW MUCH DOES THE INSURANCE COST (per operator)?
-DOES THE MINIMUM LIABILITY INSURANCE REQUIREMENTS EXCEED \$1 MILLION PER INCIDENT?
+Operator Insurance Cost DOES THE MINIMUM LIABILITY INSURANCE REQUIREMENTS EXCEED \$1 MILLION PER INCIDENT?
 Yes No If yes, was this approved by the Commission?
-Yes No IS THE CTC IN COMPLIANCE WITH THIS SECTION? $\Box$ Yes $\Box$ No Comments:
+Yes No If yes, was this approved by the Commission? \(\subseteq \text{Yes} \subseteq \text{No} \) IS THE CTC IN COMPLIANCE WITH THIS SECTION? \Box Yes \Box No Comments:

-COMPLIANCE WITH 4 1-2, F.A.C.
-Compliance with 41-2.006(2), Safety Standar "shall ensure the purchaser that their compliance with the safety requirements as s F.S. and 14-90, F.A.C." operations and services are in Date of last SSPP Compliance Review , Obtain a copy of this review Review the last FDOT SSPP Compliance Review, if correcords.
-If the CTC has not monitored the operators, ch 1 2 , IS THE CTC IN COMPLIANCE WITH THIS SECTIO oN? □ Yes □ No
+COMPLIANCE WITH 41-2, F.A.C. ~-

+Compliance with 41-2.006(2), Safety Standards.

+"...shall ensure the purchaser that their operations and services are in compliance with the safety requirements as specified in Section 341.061(2)(a), F.S. and 14-90, F.A.C."

+Date of last SSPP Compliance Review, Obtain a copy of this review.
+Review the last FDOT SSPP Compliance Review, if completed in over a year, check drivers' records.
+If the CTC has not monitored the operators, check drivers' files at the operator's site.
+IS THE CTC IN COMPLIANCE WITH THIS SECTION? \Box Yes \Box No ARE THE CTC CONTRACTED OPERATORS IN COMPLIANCE WITH THIS SECTION? $ \square \text{Yes} \square \text{No} $